Generation and analysis of lamplighter programs: Abstract

 \section{Abstract}

 We consider a programming language based on the lamplighter group that uses only composition and iteration as control structures.
-We derive generating functions and counting formulas for this language with the goal of avoiding repetition of equivalent programs.
+We derive generating functions and counting formulas for this language and special subsets of it, establishing lower and upper bounds on the growth rate of semantically distinct programs.
+Finally, we show how to sample random programs and analyze the distribution of runtimes induced by such sampling.